A hymn for the isolated

 Compared to Grinder's debut, Dead End is a considerably smoother and better release from the band.
 The music is still a bit on the generic side but executed with some genuine style.
 At times the band actually sound like Flotsam And Jetsam around the No Place For Disgrace era but with a better production.
 Apart from the amusing rocker Train Raid (a song about the Dalton brothers in the old west!) these songs are not too distinctive, but the stylish delivery and attention to details make tracks like Agent Orange and The Blade Is Back pretty cool and enjoyable.
 Regardless of comparisons to countless other bands and the undeniably American sound, Dead End manages to give a fairly good impression in its category of polished, well-produced thrash metal.

-GRINDER - The First EP
+GRINDER - The 1st EP

 Germany 1990